aabtop/reify/README.md

 ### Data Representation

 The implementation enables efficient communication between V8 and C++ by making heavy use of the concept of immutable reference counted objects.
 Whenever a V8 object is returned to C++, we create a reference counted pure C++ object with the same information contained in the V8 object, cache a reference to the C++ object inside of the V8 object, and then freeze the V8 object.
 At this point both the C++ and V8 objects may no longer be mutated, and thus we achieve consistency without any subsequent interactions with the bindings layer on either side.
-This system enables V8 object reference graph to be paralleled by a C++ object reference graph without subsequent communication between the systems after object construction.
+By requiring interface types to be immutable, we enable the V8 object reference graph to be paralleled by a C++ object reference graph, and the C++ object references may be effortlessly passed to other threads and systems.

 ### Type Definitions